MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 ==============
 MyCollab is an open source Collaboration Platform of Project Management, CRM and Document.

-MyCollab is licensed under the Affero GPL 3 terms.
+MyCollab is licensed under the Affero GPLv3 terms.

 You can checkout our latest development source codes at [https://github.com/esofthead/mycollab](https://github.com/esofthead/mycollab)